aotuai/capsule-zoo/README.md

         ├── openvino_model.bin
         └── openvino_model.xml
 ```
-Each subdirectory such as gender_classifier/ or person_detector/ is an unpackaged
+Each subdirectory, such as `gender_classifier/` or `person_detector/` is an unpackaged
 capsule that can be loaded (and automatically packaged) by BrainFrame.
 If you
 have an existing BrainFrame installation, simply copy the desired capsule directory
-into the BrainFrame servers `capsules/` directory, and restart the server.
+into the BrainFrame server's `capsules/` directory, and restart the server.
 BrainFrame
 will automatically package and load the capsule.

 For most or all of the capsules, the code was created by Aotu while the model